Eryri (Snowdonia) Winter Climbing Temperature Monitoring

-More information can be found in the North Wales White Guide and in this BMC article.
+More information can be found in the North Wales White Guide and in these BMC articles.

 To verify the temperatures and compare the data to the actual climbing conditions